Melange

 encoder = WhisperEncoderWrapper(model).eval()

-Wrap and trace the Whisper decoder:
+Wrap and export the Whisper decoder:

 class WhisperDecoderWrapper(nn.Module):